Home DNA test kitsChoose category

-DNA (deoxyribonucleic acid) is your personal genetic fingerprint – it is found in all body cells and influences how humans develop.
-It contains our genetic information and the many genetic predispositions that are within us.
-This ranges from hair and eye colour to the characteristics of your metabolism and the predisposition to becoming overweight and certain diseases.
-In addition, every person’s DNA is absolutely unique.
-It is also known as a "genetic fingerprint", which can be used to identify people beyond any doubt using DNA testing.
+DNA (deoxyribonucleic acid) is your personal genetic fingerprint – it is found in all body cells and influences how we develop.
+It contains our hereditary information and the many genetic predispositions that are inside us.
+This ranges from the colour of our hair and eyes to our metabolism and our predisposition to obesity and certain diseases.

-With DNA tests, laboratories can extract a large amount of information from your genes and thus, for example, determine certain predispositions and risks of disease or assign DNA traces to a person.
+With home DNA test kits, laboratories can draw a large amount of information from your genes and thus, for example, determine certain predispositions and risks of disease or assign DNA characteristics to a person.
 This information is usually extracted from saliva tests.

 There are different methods of testing DNA.
 One modern method is DNA sequencing.
-DNA sequencing involves reading and comparing the sequence of the four bases adenine, guanine, cytosine and thymine.
-These four bases are the main components of DNA, and certain DNA sequences are found in people who are overweight, for example - this variation in the genes studied indicates a predisposition to obesity.
+DNA sequencing involves reading and comparing the sequence of the four bases: adenine, guanine, cytosine and thymine.
+These four bases are the main components of DNA.

-DNA tests can be used to find out various things -
+DNA tests can be used to find out various things, for example:

 - - Determining kinship, as in a paternity or origin test